-- Describe the measures to be implemented to comply with the Noise Conditions; - Describe the noise management and mitigation strategies used to minimise Mine noise; - Provide a noise monitoring protocol for evaluating compliance with the Noise Conditions; - Provide a protocol for managing and reporting any noise exceedances or non-compliances; - Describe and assign responsibilities relating to noise management at the Mine; - Describe how this NMP will be reviewed and updated; and - Form part of the WCPL EMS and associated aspects and impacts register.
+- Describe the measures to be implemented to comply with the Noise Conditions; - Describe the noise management and mitigation strategies used to minimise Mine noise; - Provide a noise monitoring protocol for evaluating compliance with the Noise Conditions; - Provide a protocol for managing and reporting any noise exceedances or non-compliances; - Describe and assign responsibilities relating to noise management at the Mine; - Describe how this NMP will be reviewed and updated; and - A component plan of WCPL's Environmental Management Strategy (EMS).

-1.3 Scope
+1.2 Scope

-This NMP has been prepared in accordance with the relevant Noise Conditions of Development Consent (SSD-6764) to manage noise levels and minimise noise impacts to Private Receivers from open cut mining operations, coal processing and ancillary activities associated with operation of the Mine (Appendix 1).
+This NMP has been prepared in accordance with the relevant noise conditions of Development Consent (SSD-6764) to manage noise levels and minimise noise impacts to Private Receivers from open cut mining operations, coal processing and ancillary activities associated with operation of the Mine (Appendix 1).

-1.4 Consultation
+1.3 Consultation

-This NMP has been prepared in accordance with the relevant Noise Conditions of Development Consent (SSD-6764).
-Initial consultation with the DPIE and NSW Environmental Protection Agency (EPA) commenced on 23 May 2017.
-Copies of correspondence during the development of this NMP are included in Appendix 2.
+This NMP has been prepared in consultation ongoing with the Department of Planning, Housing and Infrastructure (DPHI), formerly known as Department of Planning and Environment (DPE), and NSW Environmental Protection Agency (EPA).
+Initial consultation with the DPHI and EPA commenced on 23 May 2017.
+Copies of correspondence during the development of this NMP are included in Appendix 3.

-On the 8 August 2019, WCPL commenced consultation with the DPIE to request a minor variation to increase the disturbance footprint and open cut boundary to Pit 8, arising from refinement to the Pit 8 detailed design.
-On the 23 August 2019, WCPL received approval from the DPIE that the proposed minor changes to the footprint area of Pit 8 are generally in accordance with the WEP and project approval.
-Accordingly, WCPL have updated all relevant management plans required by SSD-6764 to reflect this change, as discussed with the DPIE.
+On the 8 August 2019, WCPL commenced consultation with the DPHI to request a minor variation to increase the disturbance footprint and open cut boundary to Pit 8, arising from refinement to the Pit 8 detailed design.
+On the 23 August 2019, WCPL received approval from the DPHI that the proposed minor changes to the footprint area of Pit 8 are generally in accordance with the WEP and project approval.
+Accordingly, WCPL have updated all relevant management plans required by SSD-6764 to reflect this change, as discussed with the DPHI.